gitnyasha/mint-sign-up-page/README.md

 In this project we tried copying this sign up page: https://accounts.intuit.com/signup.html using Html & CCS.
 It contains email, password & phone input fields with a submit button and a sign in button.

-The link bellow contains of a screenshot of our Project:
+The link below contains a screenshot of our Project:
 https://ibb.co/k83g0ws